 Big Bend is memorable any time of year, but avoid the second and third week of March if possible.

 Winter Birding in Big Bend

-Visiting the park during winter can be a great experience due to the generally mild and clear weather.
-The birds aren’t as vocal as during spring time, but there’s still plenty of activity along the Rio Grande River.
+Visiting the park during winter can be a good experience due to the generally mild and clear weather.
+The birds aren’t as vocal as during spring, but there’s still plenty of activity along the Rio Grande River.

 One bird on some people’s mind this time of year is a Golden Eagle.
 These birds are occasionally reported in the park, but they’re few and far between.
-If Golden Eagle is high on your list, consider much better locations about 90 minutes northwest of the park.
+If Golden Eagle is high on your list, consider much better locations about 90 minutes northwest of the park near Marathon.